The LHC as an Axion-Photon Collider: Axion Fluxes from Protons and Ions

 The normalized profiles of ${d L^{pp}}/{d\hat s}$ and ${d L^{p{\rm Pb}}}/{d\hat s}$ are shown in Fig.\,\ref{fig:luminosity}.
 The curves show that $aa$ and $a\gamma$ collisions occur typically at center-of-mass energy higher than the one for $\gamma\gamma$.
 This is due to the specific structure of the ALP fluxes, stemming from the ALP being scalar.

-The validity of the ALP-nucleon EFT imposes that the ALP virtuality $Q^2$ is bounded from above by the proton mass.
-Unlike for the photon, the ALP-nucleon form factors that smoothly implement this cutoff on $Q^2$ are unknown, hence we use $Q^2<Q_{\rm max}^2 \approx m^2_p$.
+The validity of the ALP-nucleon EFT imposes that the ALP virtuality $Q$ is bounded from above by the proton mass, i.e. by the inverse proton radius $R_p^{-1}\sim m_p$.
+Unlike for the photon, the ALP-nucleon form factors that smoothly implement the cutoff on $Q^2$ are unknown experimentally.
+Still, since these form factors come from the composite structure of the proton, which is governed by QCD, it is reasonable to assume that the scale of the response of the proton to an ALP probe is similar to a photon probe.
+We thus use the bound $Q^2 \leq Q_{\rm max}^2 \approx m^2_p$.
 This implies an upper bound on $x$, that is for instance $x\leq 0.62$ when $m_a\ll m_p$.
 Notice there is some intrinsic uncertainty associated to this cutoff, for instance a variation of $Q_{\rm max}$ by $\pm 10\%$ results in a variation of the total cross section by $\sim 13\%$.

 We have interfaced the ALP fluxes with \texttt{MadGraph5}\,\cite{Alwall:2014hca}.